 Chikungunya virus disease risk assessment for mainland EU/EEA

 Chikungunya virus disease is an Aedes-borne disease widely distributed in tropical and subtropical regions.
-Globally, the virus is predominantly transmitted by Ae. aegypti and Ae. albopictus mosquitoes.
+Globally, the virus is predominantly transmitted by Aedes aegypti and Aedes albopictus mosquitoes.
 Aedes albopictus is established in a large part of Europe.
-Aedes aegypti is established notably in Cyprus, around the Black Sea and in the outermost region (OR) of Madeira.
+Aedes aegypti is established notably in Cyprus, around the Black Sea, and in the outermost region (OR) of Madeira.

-The environmental conditions in the areas of the EU/EEA where Ae. albopictus or Ae. aegypti are established are becoming less favourable for mosquito activity and virus replication in mosquitoes; however, it is possible that further locally acquired chikungunya virus disease cases will occur in the coming weeks.
-The first locally acquired chikungunya virus disease cases in mainland EU/EEA were reported with a date of symptom onset in late May/early June.
-This is unusually early in the year, with most cases in previous years occurring in July or August, and might be related to the high pressure of imported cases, particularly from the Indian Ocean.
+The environmental conditions in most areas of the EU/EEA where Ae. albopictus or Ae. aegypti are established are becoming favourable for mosquito activity and virus replication in mosquitoes; therefore, locally acquired chikungunya virus disease cases might occur in the coming weeks.

 References: